-Anthropogenic response is warming in almost the entire Pacific, and the signal is statistically significant above the 95% confidence level.
-There is very little projection of G onto CTI, and so there is not much difference between the left and right panels of either Fig. 1 or Fig. 2.
-The anthropogenic warming is consistent with the sea level pressure result of Vecchi et al. (2006) that showed a weakening of the Walker circulation.
+Anthropogenic response is warming in almost the entire Pacific and the signal is statistically significant above 95% confidence level.
+There is very little projection of G unto CTI and so there is not much difference between the left and right panels.
+The anthropogenic warming is consistent with the sea-level pressure result of Vecchi et al. [2006] that showed a weakening of the Walker circulation.
 The results for the two datasets are consistent.
-There is, however, a very thin strip over the equator in HadISST where the small anthropogenic response is not statistically significant.
-Such a narrow strip of different behavior likely indicates a data-quality problem.
-Our statistical test also shows a larger area of insignificance in the mid-Pacific in HadISST than in the ERSST case.
-Seasonal behavior for the anthropogenic response is shown in Fig. 3 for the two datasets using model (1) + (2), and it is consistent with the annual mean result.
-The contrasting behavior between the autumn and spring seasons mentioned by Karnauskas et al. (2009) is not seen in our analysis.
-There is again a thin strip of possibly bad data (not statistically significant) in the HadISST along the equator, which is more confined to the mid- and eastern Pacific during boreal autumn, and this may have contributed to the strengthened zonal temperature gradient in Karnauskas et al. (2009).
+There is however a very thin strip over the equator in HadISST where the small anthropogenic response is not statistically significant.
+Such a narrow strip of different behavior likely indicates a data quality problem.
+Our statistical test also shows a larger area of insignificance in the mid Pacific in HadISST than in the ERSST case.
+Seasonal behavior for the anthropogenic response is shown in Figures 3 for the two datasets using model (1)+(2), and it is consistent with the annual mean result.
+The contrasting behavior between fall and spring season mentioned by Karnauskas et al. [2009] is not seen in our analysis.
+There is again a thin strip of possibly bad data (not statistically significant) in the HadISST along the equator, which is more confined to mid and eastern Pacific during boreal autumn and this may have contributed to the strengthened zonal temperature gradient in Karnauskas et al. [2009].